 Bundling your homeowners policy with your car insurance and shopping around for the lowest rate are among the best ways to save money on home insurance.
 Make sure to ask about any discounts that may be available to you.

-*USAA is only available to military members and veterans, along with their families
+Average rates are based on a policy with $400,000 of dwelling coverage and $200,000 of personal property coverage. *USAA is only available to active military members and veterans, along with their families.

 You can get a home insurance quote by using an online quote comparison tool, talking to an insurance agent or directly visiting an insurance company’s website.